We’ve Been Rethinking Brand Management

 Adios, paper mountains.
 Hola, platform.

 Clearly, the brand needs to be defined, and every designer and programmer needs to know what color value the logo has, what the latest campaign looks like, and how the brand will appear on which touchpoint.
-But by the time the style guide has been approved by all those responsible, it must be updated again, since it’s already obsolete.
+But by the time the Brand Guidelines has been approved by all those responsible, it must be updated again, since it’s already obsolete.
 Does this ever end?
-No. Anyone who believes it’s a good idea to email style guide PDFs, following up shortly thereafter to send update number one to thirteen, will create total chaos – maximizing the inefficiency.
+No. Anyone who believes it’s a good idea to email Guideline PDFs, following up shortly thereafter to send update number one to thirteen, will create total chaos – maximizing the inefficiency.
 So, flatten the paper mountains and PDFs.
 Now, make room for an online platform, which carries only one set of rules the latest.

 Tschüss, confusion.
 Hallo, consistency.

 The bigger the company, the more brands live under one roof.
 Today, the number of people involved in the management and maintenance of brands is many times higher than before: from marketing and brand managers to external service providers, agencies, and freelance employees.
 Add the countless possible channels where the brand can appear, and total chaos is on its way.

 Right at this point, brands threaten to slip away.
 Consistency is now in demand across all channels.
 To a large extent, it is consistent brand communication which influences the success of a brand.
 Special mention should be made of product innovations.
 These require consistency right from the start because this is the only way to give customers a feeling of security, generate trust, and lay the foundations for a successful brand.

 Adieu, one time use.
 Bonjour, reusability.